 It works the exact same way with collection agencies.
 Once you default on an account, the original credit card company gains the right to sue you.
 For business reasons, many credit card companies simply charge-off the debt and sell the legal interest in your defaulted account to a collection agency.
 The collection agency then has the option of filing a lawsuit against you.

 Let’s go back to the Joe example above, though.
 Imagine how difficult it would be for me to prevail in a lawsuit against the drunk driver, especially if Joe does not testify as a witness at the hearing.
-It would be very difficult to prevail in court.
-The same thing applies to collection agency lawsuits.
-The collectors often have trouble prevailing in court, at least when you have a competent consumer attorney defending you, because they often lack the proper documentation and witnesses to prove the case against you.
+It would be very difficult, if not impossible, to prevail in court.
+The same thing applies to collection agency and junk debt buyer lawsuits.
+The collectors have trouble prevailing in court, at least when you have a competent consumer attorney defending you, because they often lack the proper documentation and witnesses to prove the case against you.

 If you have a credit card company or a collection agency attempting to collect a debt from you, please contact my office at 412-823-8003 or send an email to Attorney Greg Artim